 Dug Out B&B Apartments

-Each apartment has a full kitchen and living area with a flat screen tv.
-An airport shuttle is available, and a car hire service is also possible on request with the owners.
+Each apartment has a full kitchen and living area with a flat-screen tv.
+An airport shuttle is available, and a car hire service is also possible upon request from the owners.

 Mud Hut Motel